ovotech/cloud-key-rotator/README.md

 verification isn't required, you can disable it using the `VerifyCircleCISuccess` boolean.

-For any GitHub configure key source, the whole process will be aborted if there is no `KmsKey` value set.
+For any GitHub key location, the whole process will be aborted if there is no `KmsKey` value set.
 Unencrypted keys should **never** be committed to a Git repository.